 Both events at Reliant Park had seen three day crowds in excess of 150,000 and the future seemed bright.
 The city was happy too; analysis showed the event brought in around $36 million dollars of business to the area.
 However, the merger between Champ Car and the IRL saw no room on the unified schedule for the Houston race and 2008's event was cancelled.
 The loss of the date on the schedule didn't sit well with city leaders, and they immediately began the push to revive the event.

-Four years of lobbying paid off when Shell/Pennzoil signed on as naming right's sponsor and the event was again included on the Indycar schedule, this time as a double header event, with races on Saturday and Sunday.
-Proceedings got off to a bump, quite literally, in first practice, when it transpired that the preceeding years had not been kind to the track surface just after turn one.
-A massive bump had formed which sent the cars airborne.
+Four years of lobbying paid off when Shell/Pennzoil signed on as naming right's sponsor and the event was again included on the IndyCar schedule, this time as a double header event, with races on Saturday and Sunday.
+Proceedings got off to a bump, quite literally, in first practice, when it transpired that the layoff had not been kind to the track surface just after turn one, where a massive bump had formed which now sent the cars airborne.
 A temporary chicane made of tyre bundles was hastily inserted for the remainder of practice before construction workers and track officials worked through the night to regrind the surface to ease the bump considerably.
 It was, however, still to play a part in the races and, ultimately, the championship outcome.

-For 2014, the event was moved to a mid-season slot, well before the NFL season starts, allowing for more time to construct the course (in 2013 there was a tight turnaround between a Houston Texans game).
-This has allowed for a total resurfacing of the troublesome turn one area, which should eliminate the bump once and for all.
+For 2014, the event was moved to a mid-season slot, well before the NFL season, allowing for more time to construct the course (in 2013 there was a tight turnaround between a Houston Texans game).
+This allowed for a total resurfacing of the troublesome turn one area, which eliminated the bump once and for all.
 However, the timing meant the race was run in the heat of summer, proving to be punishing for all concerned.
 Promoter Mike Lanigan decided that it was a step too far and decided to call time on the event once more, electing not to host further races.

-The Grand Prix of Houston course is located at NRG (formerly Reliant) Park, in the parking lots of NRG Stadium in Houston, Texas.
-The nearest international airport is George Bush Intercontinental Airport, around 30 miles or a 45 minute drive to the north of Houston.
+The Grand Prix of Houston course was located at NRG (formerly Reliant) Park, in the parking lots of NRG Stadium in Houston, Texas.